-I followed them through the Gate of the Majestic One, even though I’d been there before.
+Moments later, I followed them through the Gate of the Majestic One into the Topkapi Palace, even though I’d been there before.
 They were easy to trail.
 After we paid half price for nylons from a street vendor, Simon bought some French vanilla because she liked the decanter.
 It resembled a flask.
-But French vanilla didn’t mix with a miasma of death: the dark tiny cells, marbled rooms and iron barred windows of black eunuchs, and the eerie and evil battle-axes and scimitars of the conquered.
-Or, the surrealism of giant emeralds on the crown of the Topkapi Dagger like a roman candle — carried through the Gate of Felicity by Madonna.
+But French vanilla didn’t mix with a miasma of death that surrounds the palace: the dark tiny cells, marbled rooms and iron barred windows belonging to black eunuchs, and the eerie evil battle-axes and scimitars of the conquered.
+Or, the surrealism of giant emeralds on the crown of the Topkapi Dagger like a roman candle carried through the Gate of Felicity by Madonna.

 In spite of all that, and the barbaric flower patterns on the walls, and so much gold and diamonds they resembled copper and glass, I smelled French vanilla in this stained-glass heaven, and heard tocks in a room full of clocks like waterfalls, but what I wanted most of all, was to see his cock between her thighs.

-Beneath delicate balconies, 300 tiny rooms and 400 years of a ravaged Harem bridged by staircases, little courtyards, and pavilions; at the end of the cul-de-sac, I saw the lustrous eyes of the gazelle.
+Beneath delicate balconies were three hundred tiny rooms and four hundred years of a ravaged Harem bridged by staircases, little courtyards, and pavilions.
+At the end of the cul-de-sac, I saw the lustrous eyes of the gazelle.
 While my thoughts shifted from ugly destruction to whet wildflowers in this horribly airy place, she looked satisfied.
 Then the lights went out!

 All you could hear was the hushed noise of silence.
-The familiar yelps of babies paused for the unfamiliar, but the proverbial blackout would arouse the dead before they wiped sleep from their eyes, and magnified the click of her heels rising from clay, when I saw her leap in his arms in lackluster headlights, and her bosom brushed his face — infrared in taillights.
+The familiar yelps of babies paused for the unfamiliar, but the proverbial blackout would arouse the dead before they wiped sleep from their eyes, and magnified the click of her heels rising from clay, when I saw her leap into his arms in the lackluster headlights, and her bosom brushed his face infrared in taillights.

 I watched them from a bar stool dance the Fandango.
 A Jew with a batch of dark curly hair in rings around his head was dented at the crown by a yarmulke.
 He ordered double shots of Absolut Vodka with the regularity of a dehydrated Arab and shook his head in time to Ruben Blades’ El Padre Antonio.